tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

     Gizmos have a high computational load.
     Enabling them may cause the simulation to lag.

-As mentioned earlier - `Traffic Manager` contains multiple `TrafficSimulators`.
+As mentioned earlier - `Traffic Manager` may contain multiple `TrafficSimulators`.
-The two following available variants of `Traffic Simulator` are described below
+The two available variants of `Traffic Simulator` are described below

 - [`Random Traffic Simulator`](#random-traffic)
 - [`Route Traffic Simulator`](#route-traffic)